boghas/FastAPI-ToDo/README.md

 # Books

-A simple FastAPI TODO sample project to play around with FastAPI and Pydantic and SQLite.
+A simple FastAPI TODO sample project to play around with FastAPI, Pydantic, SQLite and SQLAlchemy.

 ## Prerequisites